 (c) Property of the Tufts Archives

 The public is invited to nominate buildings that they think deserve an Historic Plaque.
-Nominations for the 2020 class of honorees must be received by May 1, 2020.
+Nominations for the 2022 class of honorees will open in January 2022.
 Please follow this link to utilize the online nomination form or to download a printable version.